ianmihura/ianmihura.github.io/_games/2025-09-14-assassin-p2p.md

 language: en
 ---

-This is a 2 player version of the solitaire called Royal Assassin: https://boardgamegeek.com/boardgame/149845/royal-assassin.
+This is a 2 player version of the solitaire called [Royal Assassin](https://boardgamegeek.com/boardgame/149845/royal-assassin).
 Make sure you understand the solo version before reading this variation.

 ### Cards